 You’d never take an exam without doing a few mock exam papers first.
 And you probably took more than one mock theory test before taking the real thing.

-Taking mock driving tests is a great way of checking you have all the skills you need to drive safely on your own.
+Taking a mock driving test is a great way of checking you have all the skills you need to drive safely on your own.
 They’ll also help you understand if you’re ready to take your driving test.

 Here are the 5 top reasons it’s a great idea to take one.

 1. Research shows you’re 40% more likely to pass the real test